Integrity

 POST 1171

 The 18th of April – last Friday – was the 250th anniversary of the ride of Paul Revere to alarm the farmers and townsfolk of Lexington and Concord, Mass that British troops – 13,000 of them – were on the way to subdue and dominate them.
-Revere’s was a fast ride on a dark night, nothing more, but his small, brave deed lit a fire of freedom.
+Revere’s was a swift ride on a fast horse on a dark night, nothing more, but his small, brave deed lit a fire of freedom.

 You didn’t hear the compete story in your American History class, so I offer it to you from history Professor Heather Cox Richardson.
-Your assignment is to read her excellent report, to take in the true depth and gravity of what happened and to feel the courage of those men who dared the greatest empire on Earth.
+Your assignment is to read her excellent report, to take in the true depth and gravity of what happened and to feel the courage of those men who stood tall against the tyrant, challenging the most fearsome empire on Earth.

 After taking in her message, link through and read the story poem of Henry Wadsworth Longfellow, Paul Revere’s Ride.
 You know how it begins: